 Renowned for its good corporate citizenship, Westman annually provides over 22,000 hours of local programming through WCGtv; gives out 30 high school, college and university scholarships; provides commercial-free, educationally relevant television programming to over 80 western Manitoba schools, free of charge; and contributes both time and money to all manner of local charities, teams, and events.

-With an annual gross income approaching the $30 million mark, over 125 employees, and a payroll of nearly $5 million, Westman is a key member of western Manitoba's business community.
+With an annual gross income over the $30 million mark, over 125 employees, and a payroll of nearly $5 million, Westman is a key member of western Manitoba's business community.
 The company has a well-trained and dedicated workforce, the resources to finance continuous improvements, and a proven track record of wise decision-making from its board of directors and its executives.
 The future remains promising for this local Co-op, and for its members.